OlegWock/react-local-toast/README.md

 If you need even finer control over toasts, you could provide your custom implementation.
 Do not be scared, it's not that hard.

 When this might be handy?
 When default implementation isn't enough for you obviously.
-E.g. you need to pass a lot more data that standart `type` and `text`.
+E.g. you need to pass a lot more data than standart `type` and `text`.
 Maybe you want to have both `title` and `message` for toast?
 Or custom `confirm` type with buttons?
 You're in the right place of documentation, friend.

 To provide custom implementation: